 On September 4, 2001, I began work at a new sales position after working as a youth minister for two years.
-I remember being excited for this new position since the majority of our clients and potential clients were based out of New York City, Boston, Washington, D.C., and other East Coast cities.
-I had lots to learn and needed to get to know the clients quickly.
-One week later, my life, the lives of every American, and lives of many across the globe would change forever.
+I remember being excited about this new position since the majority of our clients and potential clients were based out of New York City, Boston, Washington, D.C., and other East Coast cities.
+I had a lot to learn and needed to get to know the clients quickly.
+One week later, my life, the lives of every American, and the lives of many across the globe would change forever.
 It was September 11, 2001, a day that will remain burned in the memories of all who lived through it.

 For me, it was an average day.
 I woke up early, ate breakfast, and got dressed for work.
-As I got into my Jeep Wrangler and started the engine, my radio came on.
-It was tuned into 107.9 FM KMLE Country.
+As I got into my Jeep Wrangler and started the engine, my radio came on and it was tuned into 107.9 FM KMLE Country.
 Immediately, I heard the disc jockey’s talking about a plane hitting one of the Twin Towers.
 At first, I thought it was a prank since a week before someone had flown a powered parachute onto the Statue of Liberty (Do you remember that?).
 Then the DJ’s were saying that a “small” plane hit the tower.
 It wasn’t but 60 seconds later that they said it was a large commercial airline and a potential act of terrorism.
 I was in complete shock!

 As I continued to drive to work, I listened in carefully to what was being reported on the radio, by this time they switched over to one of the major news stations carrying the breaking news.
 I will never forget it.
 It was the creepiest feeling I had ever felt.
 Sitting at one stoplight after another and looking at other people in the cars around me as they listened in as well.
 It was surreal!